-I use 1 pound (one box) of pasta.
-My favorite paste to use Barilla’s Cellentani pasta. (not getting paid) They area bit thicker, with a long and twisty shape that the sauce clings too, but any type of pasta works great!
+I love my easy homemade macaroni and cheese to have bigger pasta so the sauce has more surface to stick to.
+My favorite paste to use Barilla’s Cellentani pasta. (not getting paid) They area bit thicker, with a long and twisty shape that the sauce clings too!
 I cook it, then drain it and set it aside.

 The Cheese for Easy Homemade Macaroni and Cheese